tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?** tier 2 team with random offlaners constantly. formerly ooredoo thunders
+**How did this roster happen?** tier 2 team with random offlaners constantly. formerly ooredoo thunders Affectionately referred to as "The Oreoes"

 **How was their DPC year?** 545 points